Activities & Clubs

 Speech & Debate

 On this team, you will travel to other schools and districts to compete for your school and yourself in speech and debate activities: dramatic or humorous performances, partner debates, and impromptu and persuasive speeches.
-If you are interested, please reach out to Mr. Kascak as soon as possible!

 Student Council